debora-be/crud-json/README.md

 # CrudJson

 A simple api built in elixir from scratch.
-It creates, read, update and delete users from a postgresql database.
+It creates, reads, updates and deletes users from a postgresql database.

 To start your Phoenix server: